World War II by country: Malta

-The fortitude of the population under sustained air raids and a naval blockade, which almost saw them starved into submission, won widespread admiration, with some historians dubbing it The Mediterranean Stalingrad.
+The fortitude of the population under sustained air raids and a naval blockade, which almost saw them starved into submission, won widespread admiration, with some historians dubbing it "the Mediterranean Stalingrad".
 The George Cross is woven into the modern Flag of Malta.

 Manchukuo

 Established in 1931 as a puppet state of Japan, the Empire of Manchukuo was led by Pu Yi, the last Emperor of China, who reigned as Emperor Kang De.
 The state remained a loyal ally to Japan until 1945.
 In 1945, the Soviet Union declared war on Japan, and Manchukuo was subsequently invaded and abolished.
-The former puppet state was returned to communist China.
+The former puppet state was subsequently returned to China.